 BPA Free, Gluten Free, and Latex Free Dentistry

-Our office only uses gluten free products to ensure all of our patients are safe from potential celiac disease reactions.
+Our office only uses gluten-free products to ensure all our patients are safe from potential celiac disease reactions.

 What does being latex free in dentistry mean?

 You likely know that most gloves are latex, but did you also know that some dental tools, such as polishing angles, also use latex?
 We use latex-free (and powder-free) gloves, ensuring that all our dental tools are also latex-free.

 If you consciously avoid BPA or are looking for a latex-free/gluten-free dentist in Louisville, CO, call our team at (303) 802-4313.
 Also, if you have other allergen concerns, talk with our team to ensure we consider the proper treatment during your visit.